HensalDeon/3D_Custom_Model/README.md

 - **Logo Upload**: Users can upload their own logos from their local machine, adding a more personalized touch to the T-shirt design.

+## Deployment
+The project is live and deployed on Netlify, providing a reliable and accessible platform for 3d enthusiasts to explore.
+[Check it out here](https://custom-3d-creation.netlify.app/).

 ## Technologies Used